What are the benefits of an electric car?

 Savings for your wallet

-Electric cars are generally cheaper to run.
-With fewer moving parts, they require less maintenance, which can lead to significant savings over time.
+Maintenance costs: Electric cars require less servicing and maintenance as they have fewer moving parts, which can lead to significant savings over time.

 Government grants and incentives